 How often should middle-aged cats see a vet?

 Bringing your healthy adult cat, aged between one and ten years, for an annual exam is recommended.
-These yearly check-ups should be conducted even if your cat appears perfectly healthy.
+Because the main goal of a routine exam is prevention, yearly check-ups are essential even if your cat appears perfectly healthy.

 During your adult cat's routine exam, your vet will conduct a thorough head-to-tail examination to check for early signs of diseases or other issues, such as parasites, joint pain, or tooth decay.
 Your veterinarian will also administer any necessary vaccines or booster shots, discuss your cat's diet and nutritional needs, and recommend appropriate parasite protection products.